-The bulk velocity in the upper jet is kept constant at $U{bulk} = 11.2 \text{ m/s}$.
-Based on U{bulk} and d, the bulk strain rate K{bulk} defined by is 1400 1/s.
-The turbulent Reynolds number Re_t is defined as where u', l' and ν{N_2} are the axial r.m.s. velocity, the longitudinal integral length scale, and the kinematic viscosity of N_2 at 294 K and 1 atm., respectively.
+The bulk velocity in the upper jet is kept constant at $U{bulk} =$ 11.2 m/s.
+Based on U{bulk} and d, the bulk strain rate K{bulk} defined by where u', l' and v{N_2} are the axial r.m.s. velocity, the longitudinal integral length scale, and the kinematic viscosity of N2 at 294 K and 1 atm, respectively.
 In the experiments, u' and l' are measured on the centerline at a distance of 0.5 mm downstream of the top nozzle exit.
 The reference values of the critical parameters for the base case are summarized in Table 1.